 Recipe and printable instructions listed below.

-Start melting the butter in the saucepan.
+Start by melting the butter in the saucepan.

 Add the evaporated milk and sugar.
 Stir until it’s blended well.